junxit/us-congress-bills-111/metadata.md

 - 2009-01-06 — Message on Senate action sent to the House.
 - 2009-01-06 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6; text as passed Senate: CR S6; text of measure as introduced: CR S150)
 - 2009-01-06 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6; text as passed Senate: CR S6; text of measure as introduced: CR S150)
+- 2009-01-07 — Considered as privileged matter. (consideration: CR H42)
+- 2009-01-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-01-07 — On agreeing to the resolution Agreed to by voice vote. (text: CR H42)
+- 2009-01-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H42)
+- 2009-01-07 — Received in the House.